choirsep/choirsep.github.io/README.md

 We tested several source separation methods on a dataset of synthesized Bach chorales and on choral recordings from [Choral Singing Dataset](https://zenodo.org/record/1286570).
 Below are listening examples for each of the methods we tested.
 The code used to create the chorales dataset is available in the ANONYMIZED repository.

-The following listening examples are from chorale BWV 360 (chorale number 350 in the Riemenschneider edition).
-The chorale's original score is available [here](http://www.bach-chorales.com/BWV0360.htm).
+The following listening examples are from chorale BWV 359 (chorale number 365 in the Riemenschneider edition).
+The chorale's original score is available [here](http://www.bach-chorales.com/BWV0359.htm).
 After running our data augmentation procedure, the chorale was modified with simulated breaths and randomly omitted notes.
-The modified score is available here (TODO).
+The modified score is available [here](assets/chorale_bwv_359_modified.pdf).

 ## Baseline: Score-informed NMF